giterica/giterica-protobuf-api/README.md

 In development
 ==============

-Protobuf API is the glue for differen microservices.
+Protobuf API is the glue for different microservices.